-Mekela Clarke of Ridgewood Bushwick Senior Citizens Council will be honored at a recognition breakfast to recognize and celebrate COMPASS Afterschool Professionals who were nominated because they "demonstrate a true sense of commitment to the care and development of our young people across the city."
+Mekela Clarke of Ridgewood Bushwick Senior Citizens Council was honored at a recognition breakfast to recognize and celebrate COMPASS Afterschool Professionals who were nominated because they "demonstrate a true sense of commitment to the care and development of our young people across the city."
 Congratulations, Mekela!
 (May 2017)

 RBSCC staff member Ray Vasquez, received the 2014 Star Award from Citymeals-on-Wheels for "outstanding service and for going above and beyond the call of duty" as reported in the Brooklyn Courier article from December 12, 2014.